TassianaMilka/Course/Alura/Iniciante em Programação T7 - ONE/ChatGPT: otimizando a qualidade dos resultados/README.md

 When did it happen?

-I held it in 2024 the June;
+I held it in 2024 the July;

 How many steps?